 Thanks for listening to this week’s show, and thanks for sticking with us for the last 300 episodes.
 We’re taking next week off for Memorial Day but we’ll be back June 4th with newcomers Heterophobia!
 Have a great long weekend and be safe.
 We love ya, Reno.

 The Worst Little Podcast in the World!

--WARNING: NSFW The Worst Little Podcast in the World is exactly that.
-It is blunt.
+-WARNING: NSFW The Worst Little Podcast in the World, bringing you live Reno music since 2010! (plus dick jokes... lots of dick jokes.)
 It is tasteless tacky and offensive.
-And it is on the internet.
 But WLP isn't just for self indulgence, no!
-It is a chance for us to highlight the Greater Reno Area and everything that makes this town rock.
+It is a chance for us to bring the musicians you see on stage into your home, car or cubicle.
+We also like to highlight the Greater Reno Area and everything that makes this town rock.

 Find us on the iTunes store!